Butch78/Bank-Size-Central-Bank-Sensitivity/README.md

 rename the ```.env.example``` file to ```.env```

-Then the following command will load the Data into the PostgresDB
+Then the following command will load the Data into the PostgresDB and start a FastAPI application on port 8000, You can view the API documentation at <http://localhost:8000/docs>

 ```bash
 uvicorn app.main:app --reload